Sobunge/Factoring-Challenge/README.md

 ## Begin Solving:

-1. Implement your solution in the programming language of your choice.
+1. Implement your solution in the Java programming of your choice.
 2. Consider the primality constraint and the single-number input structure.

 ## Submit Your Solution: